airborne-commando/one-time-pad-truly-random/README.md

 CHANGES:
 Added in random ciphertext to make it even harder that's ran with bash inside `letters.sh`; this is done everytime you run `php run.php`.

+Added in a decryption tool in php, same code but uses the cipherkey and ciphertext (secrets) and decrypts your stuff accurately.

 Added in `dice.sh` for a simulated die; written in bash.

 ## Perfect Encryption